 Now we are moving very, very quickly along the surface of the sparkling water.
 Journeying westward along the St. Lawrence River we come to the Iroquoian village of Hochelaga.
 (This is where the city of Montreal stands today.)

 Hochelaga is full of longhouses.
 You can see that these dwellings are quite different from the Algonquin wigwams.
 Several men are required to erect one of these dwellings.
 Longhouses were big because large families lived in them.
 Here's how the Iroquois erected a longhouse.
 First they erected parallel lines of poles, and then bent these towards each other to form a frame in the shape of an upside-down U. More poles were added to form a roof.
 Then the roof was covered with elm or cedar bark.
 A row of hearths ran the length of the house.
 Sleeping platforms were built off the ground to avoid dampness.
 Smoke holes in the roof were made smaller in the winter to retain heat, and larger in the summer to let cool air in.
 All they had to do was move around the bark on the roof.

-(a) Which province or territory has the greatest number of First Nations communities?
+(a) Which province or territory has the greatest number of First Nation communities?

-(b) Which province or territory has the second greatest number of First Nations communities?
+(b) Which province or territory has the second greatest number of First Nation communities?

-(c) Which province or territory has the fewest First Nations communities?
+(c) Which province or territory has the fewest First Nation communities?